aws-samples/anomaly-detection-spatial-temporal-data-workshop/README.md

 17. Li Zheng, Zhenpeng Li, Jian Li, Zhao Li, and Jun Gao.
 2019.
 AddGraph: Anomaly Detection in Dynamic Graph Using Attention-based Temporal GCN.

 ## Trouble shooting
+On Debian/Ubuntu systems, you need to install the python3-venv package using the following command.

+    apt-get install python3-venv